Skip to main content

 • The ability to critically appraise psychological research and practice in a range of settings;

-• Advanced knowledge of the professional and ethical issues that may arise in the application of psychology;
+• Advanced knowledge of the professional and ethical issues that may arise in the application of psychology, and in service design and evaluation;

 • Competence in establishing and maintaining effective working relationships with colleagues;